Bob Vila’s 10 “Must Do” Projects for February

 Spring is on the way, and that means you’ll be opening the windows again to get some fresh air into the house.
 Before you do, check for torn or missing window screens and replace or repair any that need it.
 If you notice discolored wood around the windows, it could be a sign of moisture or rot.
 Make a note of any damaged areas and identify the source of the leak in order to prevent additional damage.
 Repair the rotted wood along the interior or exterior of the house as the weather allows.

-10. Flip the Mattress
+10. Flip your mattress.

-While your mattress is on your mind, take the time now to throw the mattress pad or protector into the wash (none of us wash those things as often as they need it!), and clean the mattress itself by vacuuming or steaming it.
+While your mattress is on your mind, take the time now to throw the mattress pad or protector into the wash (none of us wash those things as often as they need it!), and clean the mattress itself by vacuuming or steam cleaning it.
 Once all layers of your bed are clean, you’ll sleep like a baby.